cyberbotics/webots-doc/reference/supervisor.md

 **Description**

 The `wb_supervisor_simulation_reset()` function sends a request to the simulator process, asking it to reset the simulation immediately.
+The simulation is not entirely destructed and reconstructed like when calling `wb_supervisor_reload_world`, but the initial state of all the nodes is restored, which is way faster.
+Furthermore, this function resets the seed of the random number generator used in Webots, so that noise-based simulations can be be reproduced identically after calling this function.
+There are currently some limitations to the reset, The nodes removed from the simulation (either manually or from a Supervisor) are not re-imported during the reset.
+Furthermore, changes to node fields done manually or using a Supervisor are not reverted.
 As a result of the reset, the supervisor process and all the robot processes are terminated and restarted.
 You may wish to save some data in a file from your supervisor program in order to reload it when the supervisor controller restarts.

-Furthermore, this function resets the seed of the random number generator used in Webots, so that noise-based simulations can be be reproduced identically after calling this function.

 ---